Women in Vedic Culture

 In this world we need people to help in all areas and all levels of life to protect the Vedic knowledge and traditions, and women have a very important part to play.
 As we said, they are usually the first inspiration and first teachers of our children.
 So many of the great men who had become powerful proponents of Sanatana-dharma also had strong and inspiring mothers or wives.

-It is the primitive customs as well as the sexist inventions in modern but materialistic society that force social trends to limit, subjugate or even exploit women in today's world.
+It is the primitive customs as well as the sexist inventions in modern but materialistic society that force social trends to limit, subjugate or even exploit women in today’s world.
 Such a society does not allow the strength or ingenuity of women to arise or be recognized, at least not without a struggle both inside the mind of women and outside in the field of activity and occupation.
 Women need to muster the strength to overcome such limitations.
 It is not that the world does not need nurturing and healing right now, which is a common and normal trait in women.
-After all, how many times do we hear of women being accused of rape, or child abuse and molestation, or kidnapping and murder?
-These are mostly the crimes of men, imbalanced men but men nonetheless.
-There is also a connection between the way men destroy the environment (Mother Nature) and their exploitative attitude toward women.
+There is also a connection between the way men destroy the environment (Mother Nature) mostly for temporary profits and their exploitative attitude toward women.
 This must be corrected.

 Harmony needs to be restored between the masculine and feminine natures, which are especially exhibited in the relations between men and women.
 This can be done most effectively through genuine spiritual development, when both masculine and feminine natures become balanced and complimentary rather than competitive.
 This can harmonize not only the external relations between people, but also the feminine and masculine tendencies within each individual, both men and women.
 By genuine spiritual progress we can rise above our bodily material identities and work with and compliment the talents and abilities of others, regardless of whether they are men or women.
 We must know that within each body is a spirit soul that is no different than our own.
 By that I mean that we must recognize that on the platform of spiritual reality there is no difference between one soul and the next, no matter whether the external body is male or female.
 But while we are in this world and in different types of bodies, we can work cooperatively for our survival and for harmony among us, and use our naturally varied talents together.
 Women can do what they do best and men can do what they do best.
 This certainly makes it easier for all to live peacefully than in a mood of competition and aggression, or envy and prejudice.
 In such a mood of cooperation we can see that we all have something to offer or contribute, and we all have something for which we can be appreciated.
 We only need the right opportunity to bring that out of each and every one of us.
 The proper leaders of society or of organizations who promote such situations are those who can arrange for such a harmonious environment to exist.

 Some of the women that have helped make great strides in establishing the foundation of Sanatana-dharma and Vedic culture can be listed and described.
 They serve as fine examples of historical importance that have been the basis for inspiration to both men and women for centuries.
-From the early Vedic times these include such women as Sati, Sita, Anasuya, Arundhatee, Draupadi, Queen Kunti, Shakuntala, Maitreyi, Gargi, Madalasa, Savitri, Ahalya, and others.
+From the early Vedic times these include such women as Sati, Sita, Anasuya, Arundhati, Draupadi, Queen Kunti, Shakuntala, Maitreyi, Gargi, Madalasa, Savitri, Ahalya, and others.
 It is said simply reciting their names removes sins.
-There are additional women from the last few hundred years whose lives we can recollect as well.
 Such great women have contributed to the glories and splendor of Vedic culture.
 So let us briefly review the lives of some of these great women.

 Madalasa was the daughter of Vishvasu, the Gandharva king.
 She was also a great inspiration to her sons.
 Ritdhvaj, the son of the powerful king Shatrujit, was her husband.
 When Shatrujit died, Ritdhvaj took the position of king and engaged in the royal duties.
 In due course, Madalasa gave birth to a son, Vikrant.
 When Vikrant would cry, Madalasa would sing words of wisdom to keep him quiet.
 She would sing that he was a pure soul, that he has no real name and his body is merely a vehicle made of the five elements.
 He is not really of the body, so why does he cry?